Quality Assurance TBC

 Our Speaker

-Michael has taken on a concurrent role at Optometry Australia, advocating for the advancement of the Optometry profession with the ultimate goal of developing future opportunities for collaborative care and enhanced scope of practice for optometrist.
+Michael is focused on the advancement of the optometry profession both in the areas of collaborative care as well as in enhanced scope of practice for optometrists.

 Michael Yapp